Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - A career interview, where you’ll face questions on your resume, your motivation for joining Meta, your communication skills, and your project management skills.
 For a management role, you may get two of these.

-In addition to these interviews, you'll also have lunch with a fellow engineer while you are onsite.
-Lunch is meant to be your time to ask questions about what it's like to work at Meta.
-The company won't be evaluating you during this time, but we recommend that you behave as if they were.
+However, if you live near a Meta HQ, you may be invited for in-person interviews.
+If you are invited, you may also be given the chance to have lunch or coffee with a fellow engineer.
+This is meant to be your time to ask questions about what it's like to work at Meta.
+(The company won't be evaluating you during this time, but we recommend that you behave as if they were.)

 Throughout the interview process at Meta, the recruiter usually plays the role of "facilitator" and moves the process from one stage to the next.
 Here's an overview of what typically happens behind the scenes:

-- After the technical screening, the interviewer you've talked to will have 24h to submit their ratings and notes to the internal system.
-Your recruiter then reviews the feedback, and decides to move you to the onsite interview or not depending on how well you've done.
+- After the technical screening, the interviewer you've talked to will have 24 hours to submit their ratings and notes to the internal system.
+Your recruiter then reviews the feedback and will decide to move you to the onsite interview or not, depending on how well you've done.

 - After the onsite, your interviewers will make a recommendation on hiring you or not, and the recruiter compiles your "packet" (interview feedback, resume, referrals, etc.).
 If they think you can get the job, they will present your case at the next candidate review meeting.